patrickbucher/factorizer/article/article.md

 # Basic Implementation

-Having the building blocks (finding prime numbers, factorizing a single number) together, an first implementation for the problem initially stated can be
-provided: the module `Factorizer` (`lib/factorizer.ex`), which provides the function `factorize/1`:
+Having the building blocks (finding prime numbers, factorizing a single number) together, a first implementation for the problem initially stated is provided as the module `Factorizer` (`lib/factorizer.ex`), which provides the function `factorize/1`:

 ```elixir
 defmodule Factorizer do